 Although you can still look for certain suppliers without becoming a verified buyer, you'll have more security and knowledge as a confirmed client.

 China is not only the world's largest manufacturer, but it's also one of the most popular destinations for online sellers to offer their manufacturing to the UK.
 If you want to fly to China to meet manufacturers face to face, there are a variety of trade shows to choose from.
-Yiwu International Trade Shanghai's Import and Export Commodity Fair, and Guangzhou's Canton Fair, are a few of the major trade fairs where you will find authentic Chinese suppliers.
+Yiwu Market, and Canton Fair, are a few of the major trade fairs where you will find authentic Chinese suppliers.

 The United Kingdom hosts trade fairs for almost every industry.
 The M+A Expodatabase provides information on practically all of the UK's trade exhibitions, grouped by product specialisation.